STMicroelectronics/ispu-examples/lsm6dso16is/template/README.md

 ## 1 - Introduction

-This is a template for creating a project for STRed-ISPU.
+This is a template for creating a new project for STRed-ISPU.

 The *stred* folder may be copied by itself (no dependencies other than the CLI toolchain or IDE environment that must be installed) and used as a starting blank project to implement any solution running on STRed-ISPU.